basespace/basespace-ruby-sdk/README.md

 This section contains useful code-snippets demonstrating use-cases that frequently come up in App development.

-### Filtering file-lists and AppResult-lists using query parameter dictionaries
+### Filtering File-Lists and AppResult-Lists using Query Parameter Dictionaries

 Given a sample "a" we can retrieve a subset of the full file-list using a query parameter dictionary: